 Grant it, if you fight with them long and hard enough, you can get the other person’s money back in some cases if you can indeed ”prove it was theirs.”
 But don’t for one moment think that that the ‘Child Support’ Extortion Agency won’t fight you, your wife, girlfriend (or whomever the other person was) tooth and nail in their slimy efforts to keep that money.
 As far as they’re concerned, the person sharing the account with you is just as guilty as you, and despite you being innocent of the arrears they accuse you of having.

 3. Avoid at all costs if you can, getting an income tax refund.
 If the CSEA alleges you have an illegitimate arrears, they’ll seize your “joint” or individually filed tax return.
 Once again, they’ll tell your wife “prove that was your money” and keep it.
-Keep in mind that you DO NOT want to break any laws when your claim your deductions for dependents; however, the more dependents you claim, the less income tax that’ll be deducted from your paycheck.
+Keep in mind that you DO NOT want to break any laws.
+This IRS tax withholding calculator can help you decide.
 If you claim too many dependents, you could end up owing money.
 Therefore, it’s best to seek the advice of a professional tax adviser before making any tax related changes such as these.

 4. If you play the lottery, receive an inheritance, or receive a large settlement from a lawsuit or any type of settlement, the word is “mum.”
 Perhaps someone you trust could handle such affairs in confidence.
 Also be very careful about where you put that money.
 If you cash your own lottery ticket, you’ll be required to provide your social security number if it’s a substantial amount of money, and your social security number will be run through a “child-support” database.
 If Ohio’s CSEA discovers those funds and alleges you have an illegitimate arrears, they’ll seize the money.
 Assuming you do have a legitimate arrears, don’t count on the CSEA to seize the proper amount of money, they’ll seize whatever they choose, and I’m “not” being sarcastic or facetious in saying that.
 So think hard about how you collect your winnings.